Netherlands

 The assets in box 3 include: Savings, a second home or holiday home, properties that are leased to third parties, shares that do not fall under the substantial interest regime and capital payments paid out on life insurance.

 Since 2017 to determine the taxable income in box 3 a lump sum asset mix has been assumed on the assumption that the capital partly consists of savings and partly of investments.
 The income is calculated on the basis of a lump sum yield that increases progressively according to 3 (asset) tranches (see below).
 Inherent in the lump sum asset mix and the gradual tariff setting linked to this for the taxpayer with a relatively large proportion of savings (with a negligible yield) the actual yield obtained exceeds the effective tax.
 At the end of 2021 the highest tax court (Supreme Court) ruled that in a number of cases the box 3 tax in its current set-up contradicts the European Convention on Human Rights (ECHR).
 The tax must be in line with the actual yield obtained.
 The result is a lack of clarity about the effects of the ruling for the box 3 tax as now included in the law.
-For the years 2017 to 2020 a compensation system has been introduced based on a new calculation method that will be included in the law from 2023.
-This new calculation method takes the actual level of savings, other investments and debts as a basis.
+As of 2023 the law contains a new calculation method that takes into account the actual level of savings, other investments and debts as a basis.
 A fixed return is, however, still calculated for each asset category.
 Under the new method the outcome should therefore be more in line with the actual return.
 This is a transitional arrangement that will apply until 2026.
-The intention is that from 2026 tax will only be levied on the actual return achieved.
+The intention is that from 2027 tax will only be levied on the actual return achieved.

 Taxed assets

-All taxpayers are entitled to untaxed assets in Box 3 of € 57,000 (2023).
+All taxpayers are entitled to untaxed assets in box 3 of € 57,000 (2024).
 The amount is intended to reduce the yield base.
 A fixed return, depending on the assets, is calculated on the amount remaining after deduction of the exemption.
-The fixed return percentage is 0.00% (2023) for the bank balances category, 5.53% for other assets and 2.28% for debts (2023).
+The fixed return percentage is 1.03% (2024) for the bank balances category, 6.04% for other assets and 2.47% for debts (2024).
 Retroactively these fixed returns are adjusted annually in the light of the statutory returns in prior years.
 The tax rate is then paid on this return.
-The tax rate in Box 3 is 32% (2023).
-The rate will increase to 33% in 2024 and to 34% in 2025.
+The tax rate in box 3 is 36% (2024).

 Tax allowances